Annabelle: Creation: Plot

-Linda takes Janice's doll and throws it into the well.
-A strange noise comes from the well and she is almost dragged into it, but Sister Charlotte saves her.
-Alarmed, Sister Charlotte speaks with the disfigured Esther, who is confined to her bedroom.
-Esther explains that after Bee's death, they prayed to whatever entity would grant their wish to see their daughter again.
-An unknown entity answered their prayer and though they briefly saw Bee's spirit, the entity convinced them to transfer its essence into one of Samuel's crafted dolls.
+That evening, Linda throws Janice's doll into the well.
+A strange noise comes from the well, and she is almost dragged into it, but Sister Charlotte saves her.
+Upon returning inside to find Janice gone from the couch, Sister Charlotte wakes the orphans, who look for her as Sister Charlotte speaks with the disfigured Esther, who is confined to her bedroom.
+Esther reveals that after Bee's death, they prayed to whatever entity would grant their wish to see their daughter again.
+An unknown entity answered their prayer, and though they briefly saw Bee's spirit, the entity convinced them to transfer its essence into one of Samuel's crafted dolls.
 They happily agreed but soon realized they had attracted a demon looking for a human host.
-One night, Esther saw Bee's spirit transforming into the demon, which then gouged out her eye and resulted in her wearing a half doll-like mask to conceal her injury and the scars.
+One night, Esther saw Bee's spirit transforming into a demon, which then gouged out her eye, resulting in her wearing a half-doll-like mask to conceal her injury and the scars.
 Enlisting the help of priests to bless the house, they locked the doll in Bee's closet.
-Esther and Samuel opened their house as a shelter for orphan children to repent for their actions, but Esther now regrets it since this has provided an opportunity for the demon to look for a human host.

-The demon murders Esther and attacks Sister Charlotte.
-The orphans leave the house, but Linda is trapped and hides in Bee's room as the possessed Janice tries to stab her.
+Esther and Samuel opened their house as a shelter for orphan children to repent for their actions, but Esther now regrets it since this has allowed the demon to look for a human host.
+The demon then murders Esther and attacks Sister Charlotte.
+While some orphans can leave the house, Linda is trapped and hides in Bee's room as the possessed Janice tries to stab her.
 Sister Charlotte locks Janice and the doll inside the closet.

-The next day, police arrive to search the house and find only the doll, which they remove as evidence.
-Sister Charlotte, Linda, and the orphans are escorted away by officers to find another new home for the orphans, while Janice escapes through a hole in the closet wall and relocates to an orphanage in Santa Monica.
+The next day, police arrive to search the house and find only the doll, which they remove as evidence, but not before Father Massey blesses the home.
+Officers escort Sister Charlotte, Linda, and the orphans to find a new home for the orphans.
+At the same time, Janice escapes through a hole in the closet wall and relocates to an orphanage in Santa Monica.
 Still possessed, she becomes reclusive and calls herself Annabelle.
 Pete and Sharon Higgins soon adopt Annabelle.